corelan/EncFSGui/README.md

   - [ ] Updates
     - [ ] Code to check for updates
     - [ ] Option to "auto check for updates"
+  - [ ] Check if it would be possible to statically compile the app with encfs, osxfuse and openssl